itristenx/nova-universe/cueit-macos/README.md

 4. After saving the files the regular launcher window appears.

 Use the checkboxes to choose which services to start and click **Start**.

+## Tests

+Install dependencies with `npm install` and run `npm test` to execute the Jest suite.
+Tests verify that configuration files are created on first launch and that the correct page loads based on startup state.